GitBasil/DesignPatterns/README.md

 This project demonstrates various design patterns implemented in C#.
 It contains implementations of behavioral, creational, and structural patterns, with examples for each.

+This project is based on knowledge gained from the **Coursera** course [Design Patterns](https://www.coursera.org/learn/design-patterns) by the University of Alberta.

 ## Project Structure

 ```text